TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 {% image "assets/img/posts/misc/dsp/timing-diagram.jpg", "Timing diagram of timer signal derived from a clock signal.", "post1" %}

-<sup>Example of a clock signal divided by a prescaler of 2, then an auto-reload of 6.
-On every overflow (arrow shooting up), the timer starts a new period and triggers an interrupt.
-This interrupt will be used later to trigger a DAC/DMA send.
-(Adapted from uPesy.[^upesy])</sup>
+<sup>Diagram adapted from uPesy.[^upesy]</sup>
 {.caption}

 [^upesy]: [How do microcontroller timers work?](https://www.upesy.com/blogs/tutorials/how-works-timers-in-micro-controllers) – A decent article on timers.
 Diagrams are in French though.

+In the diagram, the clock signal is first divided by a prescaler of 2, then divided by an auto-reload of 6.
+On every overflow (arrow shooting up), the timer starts a new period and triggers an interrupt.
+This interrupt will be used later to trigger a DAC/DMA send.
 {% endalert %}